Fidel Perez Rubio Portfolio

 • De facto tech lead of a small data engineering team (2–3 people), currently mentoring 1 junior

-• End-to-end ownership: infrastructure, ingestion, orchestration, warehouse management, and developer tooling
+• End-to-end ownership: infrastructure, ingestion, orchestration, warehouse management, developer tooling, and the agent-driven dev lifecycle on top of it all

 • Led the full Redshift-to-Snowflake migration — architecture design, execution, and cutover